Find participating medical centers and current study status in each of them

 Find participating medical centers

-A clinical trial to compare obinutuzumab with tacrolimus in people with a kidney disease called primary membranous nephropathy.
+A study to compare the effects of obinutuzumab with tacrolimus in people with a kidney disease called primary membranous nephropathy

 A Study Evaluating the Efficacy and Safety of Obinutuzumab in Participants With Primary Membranous Nephropathy